YouBeHero/YBH-WP-Plugin/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Enable donations in WooCommerce checkout and product pages with customizable widgets, shortcodes, and API-powered settings.
+Enable donations in WooCommerce checkout and other pages with customizable widgets, shortcodes and API-powered settings.

 == Description ==